 Unfortunately most dentists and GPs have been trained to think that the only headaches that can occur as part of TMJ / TMD is temple headaches due to clenching.
+TMJ can cause headaches but there are many different reasons.
 The Temporalis muscles (located in the temple regions) are recruited during clenching and so the assumption is that these are the only headaches that can be attributed to TMJ/ TMD.
 This however is far from true.
 TMJ/ TMD can also mimic sinus type headaches, particularly the maxillary sinuses (in the cheek area).
 They can also mimic tension type headaches affecting the temple and occipital regions ( back of head) and migraine.

 Population studies have shown TMJ/TMD is more common in those with chronic daily headaches, tension type headaches and migraine.* According to Dr Noshi Metha a leader in the treatment of craniofacial pain, up to 85% of headaches can be associated to muscular dysfunction that create trigger points and cause referred pain.
 A major cause of the muscular dysfunction can be TMJ/ TMD as well as cranial and cervical (neck) dysfunction.